DEFRA/ffc-development-guide/guides/resource-provisioning/postgres-database.md

 ## Create a Liquibase changelog

-HERE
+The FFC Platfrom CI and deployment pipelines support database migrations using [Liquibase](https://www.liquibase.org/).

-Make sure you have a Liquibase changelog defining the structure of your database available from the root of your microservice repoository in `changelog/db.changelog.xml`.
+Create a Liquibase changelog defining the structure of your database available from the root of your microservice repoository in `changelog/db.changelog.xml`.

 Guidence on creating a Liquibase changelog is outside of the scope of this guide, so please check current best practice with the FFC Platform Team.

-## Update Docker Compose files to use Postgres environment variables and database migrations
+## Update Docker Compose files to use Postgres service and environment variables

-`docker-compose.yaml`:
+Add the following configuration to the microservice `docker-compose.yaml`:

 ```
     depends_on: